TimbirICT/ClockWise/README.md

 - [Questions](#questions)

 ## Installation
-Download the application from Heroku and Insomnia, run npm i to install dependencies (bcrypt, connect-session-sequelize, dotenv, express, express-handlebard, express-session, handlebars, moment, mysql2, and sequelize).
+Download the application from Heroku and Insomnia, run npm i to install dependencies (bcrypt, connect-session-sequelize, dotenv, express, express-handlebars, express-session, handlebars, moment, mysql2, and sequelize).

 ## Usage
 Login with your employee ID number and password.
 From there, you will be able to clock in or out, as well as review your time card.